matomo-org/developer-documentation/docs/5.x/piwiks-ini-configuration.md

 INI configuration options are stored in both the `config/config.ini.php` and `config/global.ini.php` files.

-- `global.ini.php` contains default option values and is a file distributed with Piwik's code
+- `global.ini.php` contains default option values and is a file distributed with Matomo's code
-- `config.ini.php` contains the *user configuration*: it lets users overrides the default values.
-This file is not distributed with Piwik's code as it is customized by every user.
+- `config.ini.php` contains the *user configuration*: it lets users override the default values.
+This file is not distributed with Matomo's code as it is customized by every user.

 Plugins and other code can access and modify INI config options using the [Piwik\Config](/api-reference/Piwik/Config) singleton.